akalpaxi/InvestigatingAirbnbhosts/README.md

 ### Summary of the results

 ## Repository overview
-This repository consists of  **NUMBER OF folders** and **NUMBER OF files**.
-The data that was used for this particular research has been stored in Google Drive and can be downloaded by following the download_data.R file that we have added.
-Moreover, we have added another option for downloading the data (also included in the download_data.R file) by using [Inside Airbnb](http://insideairbnb.com/get-the-data.html) website.
-However, note that the data on the website might have changed over time.
-Therefore, we recommend using the data stored in Google Drive.
+This repository consists of 3 folders and **NUMBER OF files**.
+The data that was used for this particular research can be downloaded by using the download_data.R file which uses the data uploaded on the [Inside Airbnb](http://insideairbnb.com/get-the-data.html) website.

 ## Instructions
 For this research we used R and RStudio software.
 Useful information about the software and guidelines about the installation process can be found [here](https://tilburgsciencehub.com/building-blocks/configure-your-computer/statistics-and-computation/r/).
 Moreover, to run the automated pipeline, you should install Make which you can do by following the guidelines provided [here](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/make/).